 ENOUGH Grantees

-The 27 ENOUGH awardees, driven by Community Quarterback organizations, represent strong coalitions of committed organizations that center community voices in all phases of partnership, planning, and implementation.
-The coalitions will use ENOUGH resources to target the root causes of child poverty across the four ENOUGH Focus Areas: Cradle to Career Education, Healthy Families, Economically Secure Families, and Safe & Thriving Communities.
+The 27 ENOUGH grantees represent strong coalitions of committed organizations that center community voices in all phases of partnership, planning and implementation.
+The grantees will use ENOUGH resources to target the root causes of child poverty across the four ENOUGH pillars and are categorized under three phases of engagement:

 Track 3 (Implementation) Awardees